keigoi/ocaml-mpst/instructions.md

 * create a file ring_protocol.ml in the examples/mpst folder
 * follow the short tutoriual [here](https://github.com/keigoi/ocaml-mpst/wiki/Ocaml-mpst-in-5-minutes) to implement the protocol

+__Hint:__ If you are struggling, the [examples/mpst/ring.ml file](examples/mpst/ring.ml) contains the full implementation, you can use it for reference.

 #### Compile/run a new example
 Use the following commands.
 The commands assumes the newly created file is /examples/mpst/ring_protocol.ml.